Contents

 Eligible submissions are assigned to the Editor-in-Chief, who assesses:

-a) suitability for the journal’s scope and section;
+a) suitability for the journal’s aims, scope, and article section;

-c) relevance and interest of the topic for the journal’s readership.
+c) relevance and potential contribution to the journal’s readership.

 Manuscripts not meeting these criteria may be promptly rejected.
 If deemed appropriate, the Editor-in-Chief sends the manuscript for peer review by assigning at least two independent reviewers.